JBrandonS/MLPNG/README.md

 ## Installing

-needs to be updated

-To install this project, follow these steps:

 ### Data Generator

 1. Clone the repository using `git clone`, or download and extract the zip
 2. Create a python environment
    - I have provided `conda-envs/datagen-m3.yml` which is the conda env I use on m3.
 3. Clone, or download, and install [KSW](https://github.com/AdriJD/ksw) and [optweight](https://github.com/AdriJD/optweight)
-   - `optweight` should be installed first, just need run `pip install -e .` in the root.
+   - `optweight` should be installed first, just need run `pip install -e .` in the root directory.
    - For `ksw` run `make && pip install -e . && make check` in the root.
       - You will probably see an error on the make check, this seems to be an issue with the ksw test code and does not affect anything.
-4. You can now run the code, using the `datagenerator.sh` or `datagen.py`.
+4. You can now run the code, using the pipeline with `datagenerator.sh` or manually with `scripts/datagen.py`.

 ### Trainer

 1. Clone the repository using `git clone`, or download and extract the zip
 2. Create a python environment
    - I have provided `conda-envs/training.yml` which is the conda env I use on superpod.
-3. You can now run the code, using the `trainer.sh` or `trainer.py`.
+3. You can now run the code, using the `trainer.sh` or `script/trainer.py`.

 ## Running

-> You will need to change the conda env in the `.sbatch` scripts located inside `scripts/`.
+> You will need to change the conda env in the `.sbatch` scripts located inside `sbatch/`.
 >
 > The best method to run large amounts data is to use slurm job arrays.